tjd1234/cmpt383summer2022/docs/assignments/rationals.md

   rationals called `MyRational` that *doesn't* use Ruby's `Rational` anywhere.

 - Use Ruby **exceptions** to handle errors.
-For example, use `raise` to cause an exception due to an error, e.g. `raise RuntimeError, 'something bad has happened'`.
+For example, use `raise` to cause an exception due to an error, e.g. `raise 'MyRational: denominator cannot be 0'`.

 - For part 2 and 3, name the methods `get_num` and `get_denom`.